 Get my free DIY Stencil SVG cut file for T-shirts

-I’d love to see your bleach stencil shirts, design ideas, and all the other fun ideas you come up with to use spray bleach!
+I’d love to see your bleach stencil shirts, bleach shirt designs and ideas, and all the other fun ideas you come up with to use spray bleach!
 If you make one, please share a photo in our Facebook group, or tag me on social media with #jennifermaker.